Alejandro Garnacho: Manchester United

 For the start of the 2022–23 Premier League season, he changed his shirt number from 75 to 49.
 On 4 October, he scored a late winner for United's U-21 against Barrow in the 2022–23 EFL Trophy.
 Garnacho made his first senior start for United on 27 October, in a 3–0 win over Moldovan team Sheriff Tiraspol in the UEFA Europa League, whereafter he was praised by manager Erik ten Hag for his improvement over the past few weeks, saying that though previously dissatisfied, he was happy with Garnacho's improved attitude and resilience.
-On 3 November, he scored his first senior goal in a Europa League match against Real Sociedad with an assist from his idol Cristiano Ronaldo.
-Garnacho scored his first goal in the Premier League on 13 November, an injury-time winner against Fulham.
+On 3 November, he scored his first senior goal in a Europa League match against Real Sociedad with an assist from his idol Cristiano Ronaldo, and scored his first goal in the Premier League on 13 November, an injury-time winner against Fulham.
 On 14 January 2023 in the Manchester derby, Garnacho set up Marcus Rashford's 82nd-minute winner in a 2–1 win against Manchester City.
 On 14 March, Garnacho announced he would be sidelined for several weeks after suffering an ankle ligament injury during a game against Southampton.
 On 28 April, Garnacho signed a new contract extension that will last until 30 June 2028.
-On 13 May, Garnacho returned from two months out with injury, scoring the second goal in a 2–0 victory against Wolves.
+On 13 May, Garnacho returned from two months out with injury, scoring the second goal in a 2–0 victory against Wolverhampton Wanderers.